insight-platform/savant-rs/README.md

-# TrackReg
+# SavantPrimitives

-Rust Track Registration Library With Python API
+Savant Library with new generation primitives re-implemented in Rust